BellaIngenue/bellaingenue.github.io/index.md

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE).
+Siena's Portfolio and Just the Docs are distributed by an [MIT license](https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE).